Skip to main content

 What excites you?
 (250 words)

-This prompt gives you the opportunity to showcase your personality and talk about a passion, hobby, or experience that does not really “fit” into the themes explored by other prompts.
-Think about this essay as a personal inquiry, it gives the admissions officer the ability to humanize your application and understand what type of person they are admitting to Dartmouth.
+This prompt allows you to showcase your personality and talk about a passion, hobby, or experience that does not really “fit” into the themes explored by other prompts.
+Think about this essay as a personal inquiry; it gives the admissions officer the ability to humanize your application and understand what type of person they are admitting to Dartmouth.

 There is no shortage of topics you can explore with this prompt.

-- Are you excited whenever Sunday Night Football is able to bring together your family for a night?
+• Are you excited whenever Sunday Night Football is able to bring together your busy family for a night?

-- Or, are you excited when you get the opportunity to talk about gender equality at an organization that you intern at?
+• Or, are you excited when you get the opportunity to talk about gender equality at an organization where you intern?

 It’s important to connect whatever topic you are discussing to the resources and opportunities available to you at Dartmouth.

 Don’t be afraid to take a risk with this prompt.
-If watching Avatar excites you, feel free to explore this route, especially if you are an applicant that can connect this back to East-Asian studies or film/production studies at Dartmouth.
+If watching Avatar excites you, feel free to explore this route, especially if you are able to connect it back to your prospective major of East-Asian studies or film/production, say, at Dartmouth.
 However, be cautious about going on a tangent or exploring too many things within this essay.
 Stick to talking about one thing that excites you and connecting it back to Dartmouth.

 Prompt 3, Option B